-For tenant occupied space - (as applicable)
+For tenant occupied space -

 - a.
-If HVAC, Refrigeration, Fire extinguishers and suppression systems are installed by project owner - Project owner shall follow above Principle requirements. - b.
-If HVAC, Refrigeration, Fire extinguishers and suppression systems are not installed by project owner Provide copies of tenant agreements confirming that the systems proposed to be installed in the tenant spaces must comply with the above Principle requirements.
+If HVAC, Refrigeration, Fire extinguishers and suppression systems are installed by project owner Project owner shall follow above Principle requirements. - b.
+If HVAC, Refrigeration, Fire extinguishers and suppression systems are not installed by project owner - Provide copies of tenant agreements confirming that the systems proposed to be installed in the tenant spaces must comply with the above Principle requirements.

-For residential projects - (as applicable)
+For residential projects -

 - a.
-If HVAC, Refrigeration, Fire extinguishers and suppression systems are installed by project owner - Project owner shall follow above Principle requirements. - b.
-If HVAC, Refrigeration, Fire extinguishers and suppression systems are not installed by project owner Provide copies of tenant guidelines confirming that the systems proposed to be installed in the tenant spaces must comply with the above Principle requirements.
+If HVAC, Refrigeration, Fire extinguishers and suppression systems are installed by project owner Project owner shall follow above Principle requirements. - b.
+If HVAC, Refrigeration, Fire extinguishers and suppression systems are not installed by project owner - Provide copies of tenant guidelines confirming that the systems proposed to be installed in the tenant spaces must comply with the above Principle requirements.

-- 1. Provide duly signed construction policy - 2.
-Trade catalogue or brochure of Fire extinguishers and suppression systems, HVAC and refrigeration systems - 3.
-Purchase bills / invoices of Fire extinguishers and suppression systems, HVAC and refrigeration systems - 4.
-Site photographs confirming the installation of CFCs, HCFCs and halons free Fire extinguishers and suppression systems, HVAC and refrigeration systems
+- 1. Trade catalogue or brochure of Fire extinguishers and suppression systems, HVAC and refrigeration systems - 2.
+Purchase bills/ invoices of Fire extinguishers and suppression systems, HVAC and refrigeration systems - 3.
+Site photographs confirming the installation of CFCs, HCFCs and halons free Fire extinguishers and suppression systems, HVAC and refrigeration systems - 4.
+Copies of tenant guidelines/ agreements

-Principle-17 - Sustainable Development of Construction Engineering
+Principle 20: Sustainable Development of Construction Engineering